the farm

 to do with the rest of his life.
 Flower Farming was his final answer.
 Adding to his many years as a successful vegetable grower and land steward, he continued his education in the art of flower farming at Floret, graduating in 2019.
 Gariss Gardens was born.

-Today, with ever expanding garden beds, seasonal extensions, and a host of varieties of flowers and decorative shrubs, Gariss Gardens supplies affordable blooms the to the greater Port Townsend and Jefferson County areas through their Farm Stand and CSA programs.
+Today, with ever expanding garden beds, seasonal extensions, and a host of varieties of flowers and decorative shrubs, Gariss Gardens supplies affordable blooms the to the greater Port Townsend and Jefferson County areas through special orders, their Farm Stand and CSA programs.

 the farmers